-Career Planning is learning about yourself and the job market – and ten making choices based on what you have learned.
+Career Planning is learning about yourself and the job market – and then making choices based on what you have learned.
 It can help you decide what type of job you want, determine the skills you need, and discover ways to get those skills.
-Career planning gives you a better chance to get what you want from life.
-Careful planning can help you focus on the career path that is right for you.
+Career planning gives you a better chance at engaging in a purposeful life.
+Careful planning may also help you focus on the career path that is right for you.
 These skills can be used throughout your life.

-Get a head start by starting the career planning process today!
+Get a head start by beginning the career planning process today!

 STEP 3: Set Goals and Make A Decision!

 What is important to you?
 Think in broad terms at first.
 What do you value in your personal life?
 Your academic/professional life?
 Spiritual life?

 What are the things are you passionate about in life?
 What do you enjoy doing?
 If you could have any job you wanted what would that be?
 What would that look like?
 What areas are you interested in exploring?

 What are your skills?